 “I really enjoyed the global business paper, because the lecturer was so passionate.
 The way he explained some of the key ideas through real-life case studies was great.”

 As part of the course, Tayla completed a one-month business internship with Vertical Horizonz Group in Tauranga, where she was tasked with investigating customer satisfaction.
 She then had to write a business report about her findings, and provide recommendations for action.

 “The MBM course has given me more confidence as a person, and taught me some valuable soft skills, such as critical analysis, leading people and delegating tasks, time management and public speaking.”

 “For the first few weeks, I thought, what the heck have I got myself into?
 I was terrified of public speaking, and every single paper has at least one group presentation in it.
 But I’m so glad that I didn’t walk away.”

-“I even gained the confidence to some of New Zealand’s top CEOs as part of the Dragons Den competition towards the end of the course."
+“I even gained the confidence to speak to some of New Zealand’s top CEOs as part of the Dragons Den competition towards the end of the course."

 One of the most memorable aspects of the Waikato MBM is the unique cultural/social experience that it offers, she says.